The Lazy Girl’s Guide To Natural Hair

 Condition

 Moisturize, moisturize, moisturize!
 Our hair needs a lot more moisture than our non-curly counterparts, and failure to keep our hair conditioned paves the road to breakage.
-When I had a relaxer, I'd probably dabble a few drops of hair oil on my scalp once a week and was good to go.
-If anything, I tried to limit usage of any oils or sheens that would make my relaxed hair look too weighed down.
-Now natural, I was shocked how much more I need to condition my hair, both in quantity and frequency, in order to achieve the shine and bounce needed for my hair to be healthy and malleable.
-I find styling 100% easier when my hair is well-conditioned (and a little damp).
-A lot of the frizziness and tangling I was encountering earlier in my transition process was the result of too little moisture, so now I am religious about leave-in conditioners and deep conditioning.
+When I had a relaxer, I'd probably dabble a few drops of hair oil on my scalp once a week, and was good to go.
+If anything, I tried to limit the usage of any oils or sheens that would make my relaxed hair look too weighed down.
+Now natural, I was shocked at how much more I need to condition my hair, both in quantity and frequency, in order to achieve the shine and bounce needed for my hair to be healthy and malleable.

-Tip: Invest in finding your go-to leave in conditioner.
+Tip: Invest in finding your go-to leave-in conditioner.
 For the days I'm in a hurry, my personal favorite is, It's a 10 Miracle Leave-In Conditioner, and the spray nozzle makes conditioning even faster.

 Detangle in the Shower

 Showers are a whole production in my household.
-Shaving and face masks aside, I have a whole detangling playlist created for my wash-days.
+Shaving and face masks aside, I have a whole detangling playlist created for my wash days.
 The steam from the shower helps loosen your curls and open the pores in your scalp, allowing for products to be better absorbed.
 I typically part my hair into 4 sections with clips and then condition and detangle each section – the whole process complete by the time I'm done singing "Neighbors Know My Name" and "Rocket".
 Those extra 8-10 minutes in the shower save me an additional 20+ minutes while styling, especially if I'm doing a braid or twist out.

 Tip: Detangle the ends of your hair first before working your way up to the roots.
 And, be gentle on your ends to avoid tearing or excess breakage.